About Black Hawk County

 Jail & Inmate Records

-The Black Hawk County Jail, located in Waterloo, is the primary detention facility for individuals arrested in the county.
+Black Hawk County Jail, located in Waterloo, is the primary detention facility for people arrested in Black Hawk County.
 The booking process involves fingerprinting, photographing, and recording personal information.
-Inmate lookup is available online through the county's official website, allowing the public to find information about current detainees.
+Inmate lookup is available online through Black Hawk County's official website, allowing the public to find information about current detainees.
 Visitation rules require scheduling in advance, and visitors must adhere to strict guidelines.
 The bond process in Iowa allows for cash or surety bonds, and bail can be posted at the jail or through a bail bondsman.

 Mugshots & Booking Photos